ant-design-blazor/ant-design-blazor/site/AntBlazor.Docs/Demos/Components/Dropdown/demo/basic.md

 ## en-US

-The most basic dropdown menu.
+The most basic dropdown menu of both types.